- The BrainTool User Guide gives a step by step intro to using BT.

 I see ‘Error Authenticating’ while enabling GDrive

 Google uses what are called ‘third-party cookies’ to store account information.
 These kinds of cookies are also used by various other web tracking sites.
 To avoid such tracking, some users disable third party cookies in their Chrome settings.
-If you have done so BrainTool will not be able to save your data and will fail to launch.
+If you have done so BrainTool will not be able to save your data to GDrive.
 You can add an exemption for accounts.google.com in your Chrome settings.
 Doing so and restarting BrainTool should solve the problem.
 (NB do not click the box titled ‘Including Third-party cookies on this site’.)

 After clicking Authorize GDrive nothing happens